What Pool Cues are Made in the USA?

 Meucci: The Legendary Builder

 Bob Meucci founded his company in Byhalia, Mississippi in the mid-1960s.
-He’s one of the most famous cue makers in the industry.
-Why?
-Because more money has been won with Meucci cues than any other brand.
-That’s not a claim; that’s industry consensus.
+He’s one of the most famous cue makers in the industry, largely because more money has been won with Meucci cues than any other brand.
+Ask around the pro circuit and you’ll hear the same thing.

 Meucci pioneered the pro taper, which keeps the cue shaft one consistent size for better control and precision.
 It’s now standard.
 Before that innovation, cue tapers varied, and players had to adapt to each cue’s quirks.